cyledge/baseimage-docker/README.md

 ## Building

 Please use (and maybe read through before) the `build.py` script to build this image.
 It handles rewriting of `Dockerfile` for different Ubuntu releases.

+## Syslog-ng

+The modified syslog-ng configuration logs either to stdout of the container or to a [fluentd](https://www.fluentd.org/) service.
+To control the logging destination set the env variable "LOG_TO" to either "stdout" (default, if not set) or to "fluent".

+To send logs to a fluentd service the env variables FLUENT_HOST and FLUENT_SYSLOG_PORT are used.
+Logs are sent as RFC5424 messages via a TCP connection and contain a faked HOSTNAME header part:
+It uses the value of the env variable DOCKER_HOST_NAME - which might be set to the real (bare metal) host name in order to see more valuable results in the fluentd collector.
+(The container ID gets also sent in the message as structured data.)

+Set the targeting variables FLUENT_HOST and FLUENT_SYSLOG_PORT to match your infrastructure.